 On pastries, I’m a notoriously tough judge–when I treat myself I feel cheated if it’s not entirely “worth it.”
 I’m happy to say that the pain au chocolat was worth every flaky, buttery, eaten in slow-motion, licking-the-chocolate-off-my-fingers and ruining-my-appetite bite.
 I even suffered through part of a sticky bun after that.

 But what made that morning most memorable was the degree of attention given to every small detail.
 The greens next to my omelet were dressed just so.
-The omelet itself was a perfect, neat, crepe-like roll enclosing its goat cheese and herbed mushrooms.
+The omelet itself was a perfect, neat, crepe-like roll enclosing goat cheese and burgeoning with herbed mushrooms.
 Like the perfectly set tables and beautifully arranged food, the service was punctual, thoughtful.

 I’ve always thought it’s a sign of wonderful hospitality at a restaurant when you don’t think about anything else during your meal–that is, you never need to ask for a missing fork, or wave down a waiter for another glass of Champagne.
 Not an easy job, admittedly (especially when I’m drinking the Champagne).
 So on this point I give Petite Jacqueline my highest compliments.
 I left later that morning not just fed, but soothed after a busy couple of weeks, and feeling restored after those blissful hours.